The Ultimate Guide to Credit Cards

 Excellent/Good

-The Discover it® Balance Transfer card isn’t known for high credit limits, which may limit the usefulness of a credit card balance transfer.
-But you may get a larger spending limit if you have excellent credit.
+The Discover it® Chrome card isn’t known for its high starting credit limit, which may limit the usefulness of a credit card for balance transfers.
+But you could qualify for a higher spending limit if you have excellent credit.
+That would make this card an attractive addition to your roster.

-This card charges a small fee for each balance transfer transaction – see card terms for details.
-But that fee is far less than the amount you’d spend on interest charges from a high-APR credit card.
-You can take advantage of this card’s lack of a foreign transaction fee when you travel abroad.
+This card charges a fee for each balance transfer transaction, and you can view the card’s terms for more details.
+But fee is still far less than what you’d spend on interest charges from a high-APR credit card.

 Citi Double Cash® Card Review